 Summary of Veteran and Servicemember Student Complaints about Colorado Technical University

-As part of the free legal assistance we provide to students, Veterans Education Success receives complaints from students using veterans’ benefits, such as the GI Bill, to attend colleges and universities around the country.
+As part of our free legal assistance to students, Veterans Education Success receives complaints from students using veterans’ benefits, such as the GI Bill, to attend colleges and universities around the country.

 We received 228 veteran and servicemember complaints about Colorado Technical University.
 We analyzed those complaints for trends, and found: